Table of Contents

 Science

-A seach engine search can lead to the Seasoned Advice discussion.
+A search engine search can lead to the Seasoned Advice web forum discussion noted above.
 Finding other papers published in scientific journals about the salt in pasta cooking water with a search engine is not easy.
 Understanding or applying a paper is not easy.
 Food scientists writing for publication in academic journals do not explain the effects of cooking in the terms used in culinary writing.
 I located a paper that addresses, and seems to answer, the question, by searching the citation of the 1986 paper in Cereal Chemistry.

 VTI Paper